-Car dealers are raising prices due to low supplies.
-Automakers are retaliating.
+Car dealers are raising prices.
+Automakers are pushing back.
 Consumers are stuck in between.

 Dealers of brands across the price spectrum see new business imperatives to cope with the short supplies, Eagle said, and they have every right to mark up the price of cars they purchased wholesale.

-Jeff Aiosa, who owns a Mercedes-Benz dealership in New London, Conn., said he normally has two- to three-months’ worth of vehicle inventory on his lot.
-In the past several weeks, he said, he’s had less than a 20-days’ supply.
-A growing number of the cars that reach his lot are already spoken for: a buyer reserved it on his website.
-There aren’t many unclaimed vehicles that a customer can drive home from his facility.
+Jeff Aiosa, who owns a Mercedes-Benz dealership in New London, Conn., said he normally has two to three months’ worth of vehicle inventory.
+But in the past several weeks, he said, it’s been closer to a 20-day supply.
+A growing number of the vehicles are sold before they reach his lot, and there aren’t many others for a customer to claim.
 Fewer sales mean he has to mark up prices on what he does have.

 “I think that a lot of the high line luxury buyers understand that, ‘Look, your volumes are down and you historically always discount,’ ” Aiosa said. “’If we need now to pay a little bit of an upcharge for something that we want and need right now, we understand that that’s the environment that we’re in.
 And you have to stay in business, and we want you to stay in business because we don’t want to come back and see the lights off and not be able to service our car.’”